vaadin/skeleton-starter-flow-spring/README.md

 ## Running the Application

-While developing the application you should always launch the `Application` class in debug mode from your IDE.
+While developing the application, it is recommended to launch the `Application` class in debug mode from your IDE.

 After the application has started, you can view your it at http://localhost:8080/ in your browser.